 We record interest and dividend income on the accrual basis to the extent amounts are expected to be collected.
 Dividend income is recorded as dividends are declared by the portfolio company or at the point an obligation exists for the portfolio company to make a distribution.
 In accordance with our valuation policies, we evaluate accrued interest and dividend income periodically for collectability.
 When a loan or debt security becomes 90 days or more past due, and if we otherwise do not expect the debtor to be able to service all of its debt or other obligations, we will generally place the loan or debt security on non-accrual status and cease recognizing interest income on that loan or debt security until the borrower has demonstrated the ability and intent to pay contractual amounts due.
-If a loan or debt security is sold or written off, we remove it from non-accrual status.
+If a loan or debt security's status significantly improves regarding the debtor's ability to service the debt or other obligations, or if a loan or debt security is sold or written off, we remove it from non-accrual status.